Unit 6: Unlock School Readiness with Effective ABA Techniques for Children with Autism

 9 Helpful ABA Techniques for Children with Autism

 Applied Behavior Analysis is a form of therapy known as being very effective in Children with Autism.
 It is believed that ABA techniques have the potential to foster new positive behaviors and decrease challenging behaviors of children by applying principles of behavior modification.
-Here are 9 Helpful ABA Therapy Techniques for Children with Autism:
+Here are 9 Helpful ABA Therapy Strategies for Children with Autism:

 1. Discrete Trial Training (DTT):